Ayman-monn/taskaty/README.md

 ```sh
    taskaty list
 ```
-3. To ahow all tasks either finished or unfinished:
+3. To show all tasks either finished or unfinished:
 ```sh
    taskaty list -a
 ```